Learning and teaching facilities and Covid-19 safety

 - When you enter a teaching or meeting space, the first person should sit at the available seat furthest from the door and each person take the next available seat working towards the door.

 - On leaving, the person nearest the door should leave first, followed in order by each person (maintaining physical distancing) and ending with the person who entered the room first.

 - Rooms may be marked as out of use for a variety of reasons.
 You should not enter these spaces until such times as the signage indicates that it is safe to do so.

 - When you use a room, you must use the cleaning materials provided in the room to clean your personal work area at the start and at the end of the session.
 This will help to keep rooms safe.

-Each room will have a clear plan on how it can be used.
+Each room has a clear plan on how it can be used.

 Practical spaces (labs, workshops, studios and IT suites)

-Schools will be provided with detailed information about the specific impacts of physical distancing on all relevant rooms.
+Schools have been provided with detailed information about the specific impacts of physical distancing on all relevant rooms.